Indra Nooyi joins Amazon Board of Directors

+Nooyi, who stepped down as CEO of Pepsico in October last year, is the second women of colour to be added on the Amazon's Board of Directors.

-PepsiCo's India-born former CEO Indra Nooyi has joined Amazon's board of directors, the online retail giant has said.
+PepsiCo's India-born former CEO Indra Nooyi has joined Amazon's Board of Directors, the online retail giant has announced.

 Early this month, Starbucks executive Rosalind Brewer joined the Amazon Board.